gr4vy/gr4vy-python/README.md

 ## Making API calls

-This library conveniently maps every API path to a seperate function.
+This library conveniently maps every API path to a separate function.
 For example, `GET /buyers?limit=100` would be:

 ```python
   client.list_buyers({"limit=100"})
 ```

 To create, the API requires a request object for that resource.
-This is created by creating a dict object for the request.
+This is created by creating a dictionary object for the request.

 For example, to create a buyer: